×

 • Revenue Projections: Are your revenue forecasts and unit economics strong?

-Programs like M Accelerator‘s Startup Program provide founders with hands-on coaching and strategic planning to help pinpoint their growth stage and funding targets.
-This structured guidance ensures that your fundraising goals are tailored to your business’s actual needs and growth opportunities.
+The M Accelerator Startup Program gives founders hands-on strategic planning to pinpoint their growth stage and funding targets.
+In our sessions, this structured guidance ties fundraising goals to your business’s actual needs and growth opportunities.

 Sam Palazzolo highlights that fundraising should be treated as a strategic turning point — a moment to gain clarity and drive momentum.

-• Revenue Milestones: Use metrics like Monthly Recurring Revenue (MRR), Customer Acquisition Cost (CAC), and Lifetime Value (LTV) to showcase growth potential.
+• Revenue Milestones: Use Monthly Recurring Revenue (MRR), Customer Acquisition Cost (CAC), and Lifetime Value (LTV) to show growth potential.

 • Product Development Goals: Allocate funds to product launches, feature upgrades, or infrastructure improvements.

-• Market Expansion Targets: Identify capital needs for entering new markets, including costs for marketing, sales, and scaling operations.
+• Market Expansion Targets: Identify capital needs for entering new markets, including marketing, sales, and scaling operations.

-One key insight?
-70% of seed rounds take longer than 6 months to close.
-Tatjana Zabasu, Managing Partner at South Central Ventures, offers this advice:
+One key insight: 70% of seed rounds take longer than 6 months to close.
+Tatjana Zabasu, Managing Partner at South Central Ventures, advises:

 “Investors expect startups to approach them before they run out of money and become desperate for an investment.”

-• Craft a compelling pitch that highlights your business’s strengths.
+3. Craft a pitch that highlights your business’s strengths.

-Chris Neumann underscores the importance of efficiency during this phase:
+Chris Neumann underscores the cost of a drawn-out process:

 “Raising capital is a crucial step for many early-stage startups, but fundraising itself is a distraction for founders – every day you spend fundraising is a day that you’re not focused on your business.”

-To stay focused, schedule your initial investor meetings within a tight two-week window, beginning outreach on a Tuesday and kicking off meetings the following Monday.
-Start your fundraising efforts with at least nine months of cash runway to maintain leverage in negotiations.
-Keep in mind that fundraising can demand 6–9 months of near full-time attention, so account for this in your broader business strategy.
+Schedule your initial investor meetings inside a tight two-week window, beginning outreach on a Tuesday and starting meetings the following Monday.
+Begin with at least nine months of cash runway to hold your position in negotiations, and plan for fundraising to demand 6–9 months of near full-time attention.

 sbb-itb-32a2de3

-This reflects your most likely path, based on current growth rates, market conditions, and business performance.
+Base Case: Your most likely path, based on current growth rates, market conditions, and performance.

 • Longer sales cycles